tiffanymonroe/wdi-remote-gizmo/unit_1/w02d04/morning_exercise/README.md

 ## Stretch:

-1. Match the colors exactly by figuring out what they are with a "color picker" extension.
+1. Match the colors exactly by figuring out what they are with a "color picker" Chrome extension.
 1. Choose fonts that are as close as possible to the original fonts.

 <details>
 <summary>CSS Notes</summary>

 # CSS - The Box Model and Element Spacing

 ## Lesson Objectives